Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 JavaScript implements `Promise` objects, and recently added the two keywords `async` and `await` to simplify working with them.
 For general, and extensive, information about JavaScript's implementation, see either:
 - [javascript.info](https://javascript.info/async)
 - [Mozilla's Developer Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous)

-**tyg todo: Could use beefing up about how and when Promises, async, and await are actually used in contracts**